 What are Tel Aviv's best restaurants?
 As the culinary capital of Israel, there are so many great restaurants and cafes to choose from!

 The city is home to a huge variety of places to eat.
 There are many good gourmet restaurants you shouldn't miss.
 But there are also lots of quality 'blue-collar' joints that only the natives know about serving delicious, ethnic food.

-So here is the updated list of my nine favorite Tel Aviv restaurants, in no particular order.
+So here is our updated list of our nine favorite Tel Aviv restaurants, in no particular order.